Country Profile: Solomon Islands

 Energy

-Electricity access in the Solomon Islands stands at 76% of the total population, with most generation relying on fossil fuels.
-The nation is gradually integrating renewable energy sources, but a significant portion of its electricity still comes from traditional sources.
+Electricity access in the Solomon Islands is about 76% of the population, with the majority of power generation relying on fossil fuels.

 Environment